 Although the demand for the consolidated program will be forecast, it will include a cost containment measure to limit program expenditures, if necessary.
-The lack of directly comparable historical data on which to base forecasts and the need to ensure that risk to the state budget can be mitigated contributed to the decision to include the cost containment feature.
-If the November forecast shows biennial expenditures projected to be above 110% of the biennial appropriation a plan will be submitted to the legislature to bring biennial appropriations within 110% of the appropriation for that biennium.
+Due to the lack of directly comparable historical data on which to base forecasts, and the need to ensure that risk to the state budget can be mitigated, the program will include a cost containment feature.
+If projected expenditures at the end of any quarter exceed 110% of the forecast appropriation, program entry will be limited until projected expenditures returned to forecasted levels.